HenryBrown0/udacity-react-native-flashcards/README.md

 * Install and start
 	- `npm install`
 	- `npm start`
-	Then start your emulator and select `a` for android.
-Or select `q` and scan the QR code with the expo app.
+	- Then start your emulator and select `a` for Android.
+Or select `q` and scan the QR code with the expo app on Android.
 ## Contributors
 Henry Brown